FigureTechnologies/validation-oracle-libs/README.md

       // or GasEstimationMethod.COSMOS_SIMULATION
       gasEstimationMethod = GasEstimationMethod.MSG_FEE_CALCULATION
     )
-    // Then, the ACClient will know where to look for the validation oracle smart contract
+    // Then, the VOClient will know where to look for the validation oracle smart contract
     // The root interfaces are exposed if you want to create your own implementation, but a default implementation can
-    // easily be built simply by using the default function in the companion object of the ACClient interface: val voClient = VOClient.getDefault(
+    // easily be built simply by using the default function in the companion object of the VOClient interface: val voClient = VOClient.getDefault(
       // validationoracle.pb for local, or some other contract name.
       // Alternatively, if the contract's bech32 address is directly known, you can use ContractIdentifier.Address("mycontractaddressbech32")